-You might be able to track down some form of an online tool or personal injury claims calculator that can estimate how much compensation you could be able to claim for your injuries.
-Also, this table below shows the ranges of compensation for different kinds of injuries.
+You might be able to track down some form of an online tool or golf course accident claim calculator that can estimate how much compensation you could be able to claim for your injuries.
+Also, the table below shows the ranges of compensation for different kinds of injuries.

 |What Type of Injury?||How Severe Was It?||Possible Compensation||Information|